0xMiden/miden-client/crates/web-client/docs/debug.md

 # Debugging WASM

-When debugging WASM, it can be hard to trace the origin of an error since stack traces are not really useful.
+When debugging WASM, it can be tricky to trace the origin of an error since stack traces are not often noisy and difficult to read.
-The typical situation is that you're running a frontend app from JS and get an unreadeable stacktrace.
-We can generate a debug build with symbols to help us trace these errors.
+To better trace these errors, a build with debug symbols can be generated.
 This doc explains how to set it up.

 ## Requirements
     - `yarn`